The Flesch reading ease score: why and how to use it

 If you want to reach a broad audience, you should also try to avoid using jargon.
 If you’re a medical expert, you’re probably familiar with terms like analgesic, intravenous, and oophorectomy.
 However, keep in mind that most people aren’t.
 When you can’t find a better alternative, make sure to explain it for users who might not know the word.

-Want to learn how to write great content that’s readable and SEO-proof at the same time?
+Want to learn how to write great content that’s readable and SEO-proof simultaneously?
 Our SEO Copywriting course and other SEO courses can help you with that.
-You can get access to these courses with Yoast SEO Premium, which also gives you access to extra features in the Yoast SEO plugin.
+You can access these courses with Yoast SEO Premium, which also gives you access to extra features in the Yoast SEO plugin.

 Go Premium and get free access to our SEO courses!